AditiSoni2707/24BDE0144-Aditi-Soni-AI-Campus-Assistant-Task-2-/README.md

 In level 3)
 Uses an agentic ai , the agent reasons step by step and safely stops if information is not available

+step 1)
+Create a Virtual Environment
+On Windows:
+python -m venv .venv
+.venv\Scripts\activate

+step 2)
 To Install Dependencies:
-,  pip install -r requirements.txt
+ pip install -r requirements.txt

+step 3)
+Add API Key

+step 4)
 To Run the Levels:
 python app.py         # Level 1
 python rag.py          # Level 2